caducasara/mini-netflix/README.md

 OBS: With these credentials you can freely access the application and switch users whenever you want.
 Any credentials other than these will not work.

+# How to access this application?

+You can access this application from any browser through the link https://mini-netflix-liard.vercel.app/, access the application and have fun :D.

 # How to start the project: